Quick answer

 To search for multiple words with this extension, follow the steps below:

-1. Add the extension to Chrome.
+1. Add Multi Search extension to Chrome.

 2. Press Ctrl+Shift+F (⌘+Shift+F for Mac) to open the extension.